N-S-C banner with the school's logo and the phrase 'Be State'

 In order to maintain our goal of being a community policing-oriented agency, it is essential to receive input from the public.
 Both compliments and complaints regarding University Police Services to the community are welcome.

-NSC Alert
+NS Alert

 NSC app button

-About NSC Alert
+About NS Alert

 Download the State Safe App